 The most used tactic by many managers in real life, and most managers have proficiency with the Possession Game.
-This type of tactic involves holding the majority of the ball, player movement off the ball to create space, and moving the ball up the field to force opposing players out of position before exploiting a gap in their defence.
+This type of tactic involves holding the majority of the ball, player movement off the ball to create space, and moving the ball up the field to force opposing players out of position before exploiting a gap in their defense.

 With the Possession Game, you will find players in close spaces, players asking for the ball, with a slow buildup game to push the opponent for a mistake.
 Use good dribblers and passers in your team to benefit from this style of play, as this requires players to have a good technical aspect in them.